 What is the sachet [tea bag] outer packaging made of?

 Great question.
-We only use a corn starch based compostable bag that is sealed ultrasonically [without glue] attached to a string and paper.
-This tea bag can be composted.
+We only use a NON-GMO sugarcane based compostable filter paper that is sealed ultrasonically [without glue] attached to a string and paper.
+This tea bag can be commercially composted.
 The individual wrappers have a foil barrier to retain freshness and is recyclable.

 The tin can is sold empty as storage.
 This is an ideal option should you wish to purchase the naked bags [which is sachets in bulk without the outer wrap).
 You can fit anywhere from 12- 15 sachets in the 8 oz empty tin can